djangofan/postgres-example-dockerized/README.md

 ## Instructions

-Simply install Docker on your machine and then run:
+Simply install Docker on your machine and then run the included shell script OR run directly :

     docker-compose up -d